The ultimate comfort in a bowl: tender cheese-filled pasta in rich, velvety broth!

 Storage & Reheating

-- Refrigerator: Store in airtight container up to 3 days
+- Keeps up to 3 days

-- Freezer: Store without cream for up to 3 months
+- Keeps up to 3 months

-- Reheating: Warm slowly over medium-low heat, stirring occasionally
+- Stovetop: Heat over medium-low, stirring occasionally

 Safety Notes & Tips

-- Never leave soup unattended while cooking
+- Never leave pot unattended while cooking

-- Keep heat medium-low after adding cream to prevent curdling
+- Keep heat medium-low after adding cream

-- Check tortellini internal temperature (165°F/74°C)
+- Check tortellini internal temperature (165°F)

-- Cool completely before refrigerating
+- Cool completely before refrigerating (within 2 hours of cooking)

 - Don’t freeze soup with cream (add when reheating)

-- Toast garlic bread while soup simmers
+- Toast some garlic bread while the soup simmers

-- Prep vegetables in advance
+- Prep vegetables in advance for faster cooking

 - Use fresh tortellini for best texture